IntersectMBO/plutus-apps/doc/index.rst

 need who are writing full applications using Plutus in Haskell, including off-chain code.
 The term “off-chain code” refers to the part of a contract application’s code which runs outside of the blockchain.
-Off-chain code responds to events happening on the blockchain, usually by producing transactions.
+Off-chain code responds to events happening on or off the blockchain, usually by producing transactions.

-Plutus Tools SDK repository
+Plutus Tools SDK Repository
 ------------------------------------------------

 The `Plutus Tools SDK repository <https://github.com/input-output-hk/plutus-apps>`_